Balance disorder: Causes

-Problems with balance can occur when there is a disruption in any of the vestibular, visual, or proprioceptive systems.
+Balance problems can occur when any of the vestibular, visual, or proprioceptive systems are disrupted.
 Abnormalities in balance function may indicate a wide range of pathologies from causes like inner ear disorders, low blood pressure, brain tumors, and brain injury including stroke.

 Related to the ear

 Different sections of semicircular canals. utricle and saccule are indicated by circles.

 Causes of dizziness related to the ear are often characterized by vertigo (spinning) and nausea.
 Nystagmus (flickering of the eye, related to the Vestibulo-ocular reflex [VOR]) is often seen in patients with an acute peripheral cause of dizziness.